It's A Beautiful Day

 Written by Queen

-Appears on: France You Don't Fool Me 3-track promo CD, Made In Heaven vinyl album
+France You Don't Fool Me 3-track promo CD, France You Don't Fool Me Remixes CD

 You Don't Fool Me (Late Mix) 10:34

-By far, the best of the You Don't Fool Me mixes, which isn't saying much.
+A remix by David Richards, which is by far the best of the You Don't Fool Me mixes.
 The track starts out with Freddie's vocal impromptu from Live Aid (which is repeated throughout the song).
 The track has an added backbeat.
-Freddie's vocals are very clear as are Roger's backing vocals which are brought to the forefront a few times.
-The mix of Brian's guitar solos are very good here.
+Freddie's vocals are very clear as are Roger's backing vocals, which are brought to the forefront a few times.
+The mix of Brian's guitar solos is very good here.

 You Don't Fool Me (BS Project Remix Edit) 3:15

 A shorter mix of the BS Project Remix.
 This has a very upbeat dance backbeat that works fairly well (just as in the full length version).
 This edited version of the remix actually holds up better due to the shorter length of the track.
-It does start to get repetative at the end though.
-Worth a listen, just once though.
+It does start to get repetitive at the end though.

 You Don't Fool Me (Dub Dance Single Mix) 5:21

-At first, this mix is very deceptive.
-Starts off just like the album version and then cuts bits of the Live Aid vocal impromptu into the album version.
+At first, this mix by David Richards is very deceptive; it starts off just like the album version and then cuts bits of the Live Aid vocal impromptu into the album version.
 A backbeat is later added, sounding very simliar to the Late Mix.
-This mix is so simliar to sound and beats used that it could be considered a remix edit of the Late Mix.
+This mix could be considered a remix edit of the Late Mix.

 You Don't Fool Me (Freddy's Club Mix a.k.a.
 Freddy's Club Dub) 6:53